 13.6.1.
-Reimbursement will be given for attending a workshop, in-service training seminar, self-improvement course or other related growth activity, which is of such nature specifically designed to provide on-the job improvement for which prior approval has been obtained in writing from the Employer.
+Reimbursement will be given for attending a workshop, in-service training seminar, self-improvement course or other related growth activity, which is of such nature specifically designed to provide on-the job improvement for which prior approval has been obtained in writing from the Employer-Assistant Superintendent, Business Services or his/her designee.